Beef Liver for Dogs

 Beef liver is also rich in Vitamin A. Vitamin A is an antioxidant that supports digestion and reproductive organs.
 Antioxidants prevent oxidative stress, which has been found to be a factor in many diseases of animals and humans.
 In dogs, oxidative stress has been implicated in liver disease, specifically.

-Vitamin D is an extremely important nutrient for the function of a dog’s immune system.
+Vitamin D is an extremely important nutrient for supporting immune system function.
 The immune system is important for preventing cancer, autoimmune diseases, and infectious diseases.
 Additionally, it supports bone and muscle strength.

 Rich in Folic Acid and Other Folates